xtmgah/aaronmck.github.io/_posts/2014-12-29-UGE-tutorial.markdown

 categories: farm compute UGE grid engine
 ---

-Sadly, there aren't a lot of clearly writen tutorials out there on Sun Grid Engine (SGE) or its cousins like UGE or OGE.
+Sadly, there aren't a lot of clearly writen tutorials out there on Univa Grid Engine (UGE) or its cousins like SGE or OGE.
 Although I make no promises about 'clearly writen',  hopefully you can come away from this mini-tutorial with a better understanding of what grid engines are designed for and some basic understanding of their usage.

 #### Who Cares?

 You.
 Ok, more specificly, almost anyone who works in a computing environment.
-It used to be that SGE (and related tools like LSF) were the domain of system adminstators and backend programmers, but this changed pretty rapidly (this is a good thing, you get access to new resources).
+It used to be that UGE (and related tools like LSF) were the domain of system adminstators and backend programmers, but this changed pretty rapidly (and this is a good thing, you get access to new resources).
 Now most academic labs have access to large clusters, and the expectation is that you'll use these resources fairly and appropriately.
 Great!
-Except, that mean you have to learn how to do that, and that's the motivation behind the 'who cares' part: you, hopefully.
+Except, that means you'll have to learn how to do that, and that's the motivation behind the 'who cares' part: you, hopefully.

 #### What are we going to cover?

-UGE can seem complicated, but like just about any computer system, you'll need to know about 2% of it to get your routine work done.
+UGE can seem complicated, but like just about any computer system, you'll need to know about 2% of it to get routine work done.
 I'll try to focus on those 2% here, and mix in some background so that you know where to look for the next step.
-Most importantly our goal is that you don't get yelled at for doing something dumb (really everyone's primary goal).
-Lastly, some of the information will be specific to the lab I'm working in at the University of Washington, but for anyone else reading this: you can pass over that stuff or fill in the specifics for your setup.
+Some of this information will be specific to the lab I'm working in at the University of Washington, but for anyone else reading this: you can pass over that stuff or fill in the specifics for your setup.

 #### What are we not going to cover?